The Children of Survivors of the Holocaust and Genocide: Remembrance and Reflection

 We are excited to invite you to a series of 3 engaging events:

-• Dr. Victoria Aarons (Trinity University) and Dr. Alan Berger (Florida Atlantic University) will deliver a public lecture “We do not live in the past, but the past lives in us” (Elie Wiesel): Post-Holocaust Generations and the Extension of Holocaust Memory.
+• Dr. Victoria Aarons (Trinity University) and Dr. Alan Berger (Florida Atlantic University) delivered a public lecture “We do not live in the past, but the past lives in us” (Elie Wiesel): Post-Holocaust Generations and the Extension of Holocaust Memory.

-• Before the lecture, Dr. Aarons and Dr. Berger will lead a workshop on teaching about the Holocaust through literature and film.
+• Before the lecture, Dr. Aarons and Dr. Berger led a workshop on teaching about the Holocaust through literature and film.

 • Alan & Linda Loss Keynote Lecture – April 1, 2025